AlexandreDdaCosta/olympus/README.md

 on every server.
 * **install**.
 The complete installation code, used for an initial USB build of the core servers.
 * **service**.
-The core SaltStack modules, Django files, and Node.js build.
+The core SaltStack modules, Django files, React.js installtion, and Node.js build.
 These are grouped together as they are used by SaltStack to build and maintain the installation.
 In particular, *SaltStack state files only live in git*, not on the file system.

 ### acropolis

-This repository holds information and code not suitable to distribution or storgae on Github.
+This repository holds information and code not suitable to distribution or storage on GitHub.
 There are two types of data here:

 * Any pillar *.sls* files not found on the olympus repository due to their sensitive nature.